 - 48.4 The Executive will be responsible for developing the policies of the Council consistent with the Corporate Plans.
-The Executive has the power to establish Policy Development Panels to consider any policy area. - 48.5 A Policy Development Panel will consist of the relevant portfolio holder who will chair the panel and such other members of the Council as the Executive decides to a maximum of five in number including the portfolio holder.
-In establishing the panel, the Executive will include within its members a member or members not drawn from the Administration. - 48.6 A Policy Development Panel will operate within terms of reference agreed by the Executive and will report its findings to the Executive.
+The Executive has the power to establish Policy Development Panels to consider any policy area. - 48.5 A Policy Development Panel will consist of the relevant portfolio holder who will chair the panel and such other members of the Council as the Executive/Education Executive decides to a maximum of five in number including the portfolio holder who will be the convener of the panel.
+In establishing the panel, the Executive will include within its members a member or members not drawn from the Administration.

+- 48.6 A Policy Development Panel will operate within terms of reference agreed by the Executive and will report its findings to the Executive.
 A Policy Development Panel will have no decision making powers and is not a sub-committee of the Executive. - 48.7 A Policy Development Panel will carry out its work in accordance with guidance issued from time to time by the Executive.